What Makes for Effective Environmental Education?

 - Teaches about both the natural and built environment and how they interrelate.

-- Helps students understand their relationships within ecosystems and their role in sustaining them.
+- Helps students understand their relationships within systems and their role in them.

 - Includes study of positive human activity, particularly for students sixth grade and younger.

-- Seeks to ameliorate positive human influences on natural systems.
+- Seeks to ameliorate positive human influences on systems.

-- Explores how human behavior and actions affect natural systems.
+- Explores how human behavior and actions affect systems.

 - Encourages responsibility.